 4. Vitamin C Oil: Vitamin C oil has sprung to popularity in recent years, and for good reason!
 Vitamin C is notorious for brightening the skin and fading acne scars but it does so much more than that.
 This antioxidant packed serum can improve dull skin texture and tone, reduce signs of aging, fade dark marks and hyperpigmentation, hydrate and brighten skin, increase collagen production, and can even provide anti-inflammatory effects.

 5. Moisturize twice a day: Moisturizing twice a day can repair and protect the skin barrier.
 It also provides extra hydration to the skin which is necessary for combatting dry, dull looking skin.
 If you have acne prone skin, it’s best to choose a moisturizer that’s non-comedogenic and oil-free.
-Almond Clear’s 2-in-1 Hydrating Gel is also an awesome option!
+Almond Clear’s Soothing Daily Moisturizer is a great option!

 6. Wear SPF every day: Wearing sunscreen every single day, (even if it’s rainy and overcast outside) prevents UV-induced damage, including hyperpigmentation, aging brown spots, and rough, dull skin.
 SPF is incredibly important for maintaining an even skin tone and healthy, youthful complexion.